dwhr-pi/ESPWebDAV-Mein-Wifi-Ender/Pronterface.md

 As with Windows machines, recognizing a 3D printer’s USB port can in some cases be problematic.
 Your printer should show up as “/usbmodem port” or something similar.
 If not, check that the correct drivers are installed (refer to sources like [FTDI drivers](https://ftdichip.com/drivers/) to help).
 If your Mac has had other USB devices plugged into the same physical ports previously, you may also need to reboot.

+### Linux
+Full instructions on Linux installs are provided in the Printrun2.x (README.md)[https://github.com/kliment/Printrun/blob/master/README.md].

+In theory, any Linux device with the appropriate Python installation should be able to run Pronterface, although this will depend on the physical build.
+There are case examples for installation on Ubuntu/Debian, Fedora, Chrome OS, Archlinux, and even (Raspbian)[https://all3dp.com/2/noobs-vs-raspbian-difference/] on a (Raspberry Pi)[https://all3dp.com/2/what-is-a-raspberry-pi/] (for which there’s a dedicated (Instructable)[https://www.instructables.com/How-to-Control-a-3D-Printer-Via-Raspbery-Pi2/], although you may need to update the Python references).

+The Linux instructions may also help those modifying the source code to run on Windows or Mac devices.

+In all cases, obviously, you’ll need the latest version of Python pre-installed, too.